-Twice each year, Gift for Life selects individuals who have had a significant, positive impact on the gift and home industries, then recognizes them with prestigious awards reflecting their unique contributions.
+Twice each year, Gift for Life selects individuals and organizations who have had a significant, positive impact on the gift and home industries, recognizing them with prestigious awards reflecting those unique contributions.
 It’s a pretty exclusive club, including industry luminaries, visionaries, and creatives that raise the bar high with their generosity of heart and kindness of spirit.

 Celebrated at Party for Life, February 3, 2014